ChiHaoLu/Lethal-Company-ItemName-List/README.md

 #### Not Sure Item

 This list is internal variable in some object, but they are also `GrabbableObject`.
+For example, the [hive](https://github.com/ChiHaoLu/Lethal-Company-ItemName-List/blob/main/RedLocustBees.cs#L16) in the `RedLocustBees.cs`.

 If anyone has tried below item name and know it is useful or not, pls tell me.

 | Item Name | Trad.CH |
 |---|---|